Particle model theory applied to energy transfer in state changes,

-You have to do work on the gas because as you compress the air in the pump, the pressure rises, and you have to do work against this increase in pressure to get the air into By doing work on a gas in this way you increase the internal energy store of the gas and this ends up as air, tyre and pump.
+You have to do work on the gas because as you compress the air in the pump, the pressure rises, and you have to do work against this increase in pressure to get the air into By doing work on a gas in this way the increase in the internal energy store of the gas ends up as air, tyre and pump.